Cross-border executive appointments — key UK tax & corporate considerations

-Here, Jennifer Baxter explores the changes occurring this month and how they impact employers and their processes.
+Here, we explore the changes occurring this month and how they impact employers and their processes.

 As of 1 April 2024, the National Minimum Wage (NMW) increased.